Post Graduate Programme in Management

 State-of-the-Art syllabus, which is continuously upgraded:

 The institute constantly upgrades and modifies its syllabus.
 The institute interacts with leading management educators and industry leaders to find out industrial requirements and contemporary management trends.
 On the basis of information garnered, the institute revises its syllabus and teaching inputs to make its students “industry ready” by the time they graduate.
-Last year, a faculty team of IIM Calcutta renewed the AIM PGDM programme structure.
-Based on their suggestions, modifications have been made.

 Regular interactions with industry through industrial visits, guest lectures etc: